org-tigris-jsapar/jsapar/docs/index.md

 ## Dependencies
 This project has no dependencies to other external libraries in runtime.

-However if you plan to build and test the source consider the following:
+However, if you plan to build and test the source consider the following:

 * To build the source it is recommended to use <a href="https://maven.apache.org/">Maven</a>.
 A Maven pom.xml is provided.
 As of version 1.6, the library is published in the public <a href="http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.tigris.jsapar%22%20AND%20a%3A%22jsapar%22">Maven repository</a>.
 * The provided test classes require JUnit4 in order to run.
-* JSaPar version 2.1 requires Java JDK 11 or later to build but the official binaries are built for release 8 so they will work for Java 8 or later.
+* JSaPar version 2.1 requires Java JDK 11 or later to build but the official binaries are built for release 8, so they will work for Java 8 or later.
 * JSaPar version 2.0 requires Java 8 or later.
 * JSaPar version 1.5-1.8 are built with Java 7.
 * Earlier versions of the library in the download packages are built with Java 6 but with target compatibility level 1.5.
 It is no guarantee that the library will work for earlier version of Java.